The Growing Child: Newborn

 At this early age, crying is a baby's only form of communication.
 At first, all of

+and security.
 You may also use warmth and rocking movements to comfort your baby.

 What does my baby understand?

 You may find that your baby responds in many ways, including the following:

 Looks at faces and pictures with contrasting black and white images

 Gives attention to voices, may turn to a sound